SlicingDice/slicingdice-dot-net/README.md

 * `writeKey (string)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API.
 * `readKey (string)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API.
 * `timeout (int)` - Amount of time, in seconds, to wait for results for each request.
-* `usesTestEndpoint (bool)` - If false the client will send requests to production end-point, otherwise to tests end-point.

 ### Dictionary&lt;string, dynamic> GetDatabase()
 Get information about current database.
 This method corresponds to a `GET` request at `/database`.